cmu-delphi/delphi-epidata/docs/api/covidcast-signals/doctor-visits.md

 10th may first be available in the API on June 14th and subsequently revised on June 16th.

- As insurnace claims are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.
+ As insurance claims are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.
  Note that we expect estimates available for the most recent X days to be substantially revised due to later data revisions, estimates for past dates are more static due to these revisions having already occured.

 See our [blog post](https://delphi.cmu.edu/blog/2020/11/05/a-syndromic-covid-19-indicator-based-on-insurance-claims-of-outpatient-visits/#backfill) for more information on backfill.